 Barbecue is a time-consuming affair requiring hours, if not days, to properly cook your meat.
 But if you’re looking for a shortcut, Bakman suggests going with a Traeger plug-in smoker.
 Simply add some pellets (wood chips and dust that are compressed into pills), throw on the protein, punch in the temperature, and you’re good to go–set it and forget it.
 Sure, the finished product will be great, but it’s essentially the Rosie Ruiz of cooking, stripping away the blood, sweat, and tears that Bakman views as integral to the barbecue experience.
 “I understand that some people don’t want the challenge and don’t have the time,” he says.
 “Not for me.”

-Traeger Grills Oak Hardwood Pellets, $18.99 on Amazon
+Traeger Grills Oak Hardwood Pellets, $18.99 from Amazon

 For a more hands-on approach to smoking meats, Bakman recommends purchasing a ceramic grill from Big Green Egg or Kamado Joe.
 These grill/oven/smoker hybrids are fueled by lump hardwood charcoal and are notable for maintaining temperature control particularly at a low heat.
 Be warned: This is a costly investment, but while you may be tempted to settle for a basic model, Bakman recommends splurging on a size upgrade, especially considering the time commitment that will go into preparing each batch of meat.
 “Instead of doing one brisket at a time, you’ll be able to do two at a time,” he says.
 “That’s a big difference for your parties…The whole purpose of barbecue is to share a meal with your friends and create memories.
 That’s what cooking is all about.”

-KamadoJoe Classic II Ceramic Charcoal Grill, $1,199 on Amazon
+KamadoJoe Classic II Ceramic Charcoal Grill, $1,119 from Amazon

 Bringing Home the Brisket